SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

 Paths

-Five entry points matched to what the user is working with — empty, bulk, survey, existing, or code
+Five entry points matched to user starting materials — different inventory rules and seeding steps for empty, bulk, survey, existing, or code starts.
+One linear flow would force inappropriate prompts.

 Paths